Compact Complex Surfaces of Locally Conformally Flat Type: Kodaira--Enriques classification

 \begin{enumerate} \item Minimal rational surfaces \item Minimal surfaces of class VII \item Ruled surfaces of genus $g\geq 1$ \item Enriques surfaces \item Bi-elliptic surfaces \item Primary or secondary Kodaira surfaces \item K3-surfaces \item Tori \item Minimal properly elliptic surfaces \item Minimal surfaces of general type \end{enumerate}

-The assumption that the surface admits a LCF metric helps us to eliminate some of these possibilities by close inspection.
-First of all, we make the following general remark: A compact complex surface admitting a LCF metric has to be \textit{of signature $\tau=0$} and \textit{non-simply-connected}.
-The fact that the signature $\tau$ is 0, follows from the Hirzebruch Signature Theorem, which states that, for any given Riemannian metric $(M,g)$, we have
+The assumption that the surface admit an LCF metric helps us to eliminate some of these possibilities by close inspection.
+First of all, we make the following general remark: A compact complex surface admitting an LCF metric has to be \textit{of signature $\tau=0$} and \textit{non-simply-connected}.
+The fact that the signature $\tau$ is zero follows from the Hirzebruch Signature formula.

+\begin{thm}[Hirzebruch] Let $(M,g)$ be an oriented Riemannian manifold.
+Then the signature of the manşfold can be expressed in terms of curvature quantities as follows.